DJayalath/SDLGraphicsEngine/README.md

 NOTE: the parameters of main() must be exactly as above else SDL fails to insert its own SDL_main function before it.

+View `example.cpp` to see how the instructions tie together.